Edinburgh Moving Demand Trends: When Moves Take Longer

 Summer / Student AreasSeasonal turnover concentrates moves near student districts; limited bays and shared stairwells create staggered access and longer wait times.

-Midweek (Non-peak)Greater scheduling availability; clearer routes and easier lift/parking coordination reduce cascading delays and improve start-time certainty.
+Midweek (Non-peak)Greater scheduling availability; clearer routes and easier lift or parking coordination reduce cascading delays and improve start-time certainty.

 Eight Edinburgh timing drivers